Special Function Officer

 Once the programmatic requirements have been completed, the next step is to meet with a Student Services Representative to complete your enrollment.
 You will declare your starting date, enrolled hours, and set up your payment schedule.

 The first month's payment or completed Financial Aid is required at the time of enrollment.
 No appointment is necessary.
-If you have any questions, Student Services can be reached at 435-753-6780 or studentservices@btech.edu or you can visit us in person at the Logan Campus!
+Questions?
+Call (435) 753-6780 or email studentservices@btech.edu, or visit in person at the Logan Campus.

-Once the student has taken the assessment, he/she can meet with the Police Academy Department Head for an advisement interview, if interested.
+After the student has taken the assessment, he/she can meet with the Police Academy Department Head for an advisement interview, if interested.

 Scholarships